 Featured Local Job: Experienced Meat Cutter

-Stillers Meats and Smokehouse looking for a responsible person that has experience in cutting meat, however It is not required.
+Stillers Meats and Smokehouse looking for a responsible person that has experience in cutting meat; however, experience is not required.

 At this time they are looking for someone to work afternoon hours (after 1:00).
-However during training you will be ask to come in some mornings.
+However, during training, you will be asked to come in some mornings.

 Applications can be submitted on Facebook here.